-- demonstrate information-gathering and processing skills for writing assignments within the context of the social and community psychology individually or as part of a group; - analyse and evaluate case studies, examples of problem situations and solutions, individually or as part of a group, and be able to produce them verbally or in writing in the form of a report or assignment within the prescribed conventions and formats; and demonstrate an established attitude and ethical system towards people in all forms of communication and interaction.
+- demonstrate a fundamental knowledge of, and insight into, the perspectives and theories on which social and community psychology are based, as well as demonstrate an informed understanding of the concepts and terminologies in order to be able to apply them to well-defined problems or case studies like poverty, constant change, human rights, abuse of power, corruption, racism, xenophobia, etc. within a multicultural context, and an understanding of the way they are linked: - demonstrate information-gathering and processing skills for writing assignments within the context of the social and community psychology individually or as part of a group; - analyse and evaluate case studies, examples of problem situations and solutions, individually or as part of a group, and be able to produce them verbally or in writing in the form of a report or assignment within the prescribed conventions and formats; and demonstrate an established attitude and ethical system towards people in all forms of communication and interaction.